linode/manager/docs/TESTING.md

 ## Unit Tests

 The unit tests for Cloud Manager are written in Typescript using the [Jest](https://facebook.github.io/jest/) testing framework.
-Unit tests end with the `.test.tsx` file extension and can be found throughout the codebase.
+Unit tests end with either `.test.tsx` or `.test.ts` file extensions and can be found throughout the codebase.

 To run tests: